sagarkemble/Lesp-Resources-API-Server/README.md

-# LESP Resources - File Upload/Delete Server (Google Drive API)
+# LESP Resources Google Drive API for file upload/delete using Oauth 2 client

-This is a Node.js backend server for the **LESP Resources LMS**.
-It handles file uploads/delete and stores them in Google Drive under dynamically created folders.Files are uploaded via HTTP requests and shared via public links.
+This is a Node.js api for the **LESP Resources LMS**.
+It handles file uploads/delete and stores them in Google Drive under dynamically created folders.

 ---